-Sheila is living in solitude and crying her heart out every evening because she doesn’t have a boyfriend.
-What is more, she doesn’t have a boyfriend from a foreign country.
+Sheila is living in solitude and crying her heart out every evening because she doesn’t have a boyfriend, never mind a boyfriend from a foreign country.
 As we all know, a girl who doesn’t have a boyfriend cannot be happy, and if this non-boyfriend isn’t a foreigner, it’s even worse.
 However, it’s only her choice, because she would have one if she had participated in an Erasmus programme.
 As the study shows, if you are European, you can only have a successful love life if you had participated in Erasmus.
-Also, thanks to Erasmus, there is is a pile more children in Europe than if the programme didn’t exist.

 Chloé (France): I think probably Sheila doesn't have to look for a job, or a flat.
 If she has enough time to bother about such questions, good for her.
 But she definitely doesnt live in the real world.
-Thinking of your boyfriend as a social attribute, a "proof" of your open-mindedness doesnt belong to the real world.
+Thinking of your boyfriend as a social attribute, a "proof" of your open-mindedness, is not how people think in the real world.
 I wonder if Erasmus would have made her life better...

 Petra would never have imagined living abroad if she didn’t go to Erasmus

 Before going on Erasmus, Petra never imagined herself living abroad, she never even realised that one can live outside their home countries.
-Having friends in different countries was for her like natural Pamela Anderson - impossible to imagine.
+Having friends in different countries was an impossible dream.
 Only Erasmus can enlighten you in this domain.